Library and Computing Services

 How do I make a request for extended Library Loans?

-Requests for extended library loans have to be approved by the University’s Information Services Directorate and must be made via the Disability and Dyslexia Service and do require you to provide evidence of your illness, disability or specific learning difficulty.
+Requests for extended library loans have to be approved by the University’s Information Services Directorate and must be made via the Disability and Dyslexia Service and do require you to provide evidence of your illness, disability and specific learning difficulty.
 Usually this will include a letter from a healthcare professional such as your GP, physiotherapist or occupational therapist, or a copy of an Educational Psychologist’s report.
 If you wish to discuss your eligibility for extended library loans further please contact the Disability and Dyslexia Service to speak to an adviser.

 When should I make my request for extended library loans?